Fried Stuffed Cornbread are thin rounds of fried cornbread “stuffed” with cooked collard greens and chopped jalapeno peppers.

 This is a variation of my Stovetop Mini Flapjacks.
 Easy to make with a few ingredients.

 DISCLAIMER (NOT SPONSORED): I have not been paid to endorse any of the pictured products.

 Delighted to share what I purchased and used to make this delicious recipe.

 All comments are my own.

-On New Year’s Day 2022, I made a big batch of Smoky Collard Greens.
+On New Year’s Day 2022, I made Smoky Collard Greens.

 A few days later, I felt inspired to use some of the great tasting leftovers in a batch of cornbread flapjacks.
 The chopped jalapeno peppers add a splash of heat and flavor.

 Delighted to share the recipe with you.
 I welcome your comments and suggestions.

 Self-rising cornmeal mix is a key ingredient in Fried Stuffed Cornbread.

 This store-bought product contains cornmeal, flour and other ingredients.